 TRUE TO OUR ROOTS

-The custom-built 25 hL brewhouse, along with new canning and bottling machinery will allow Junction Craft to brew, package and distribute all products from a single facility for the first time.
+The custom-built 25 hL brewhouse, along with new canning and bottling machinery allows Junction Craft to brew, package and distribute all products from a single facility for the first time.
 In a way, Junction Craft Brewing’s journey has been something of a round trip.
 We got our start producing a single, contract-brewed product.
-Our new, larger facility will allow us to give other plucky upstarts the same chance, because we’ll have the capacity to contract-brew for others.
+Our new, larger facility allows us to give other plucky upstarts the same chance, because we now have the capacity to contract-brew for others.

 Wherever we go in the future, it will never change where we’re from.
 You can find Junction Craft Brewing beers across Ontario, but our heart and soul will always be in the Junction – the neighbourhood that gave our brewery its start, its inspiration and its character.
-Visit us in The Junction, ask for us on tap and look for us in the LCBO.
+Visit us in The Destructor at 150 Symes Road, ask for us on tap and look for us in the LCBO,grocery stores and at The Beer Store.
 All aboard!